bramrodrigo89/cryptocoin-dashboard/README.md

 3. **Problem**: Users were able to access other users' information by changing the username on URL.
     - **Solution**: Added conditional in the route functions to check first if the username stored in session corrresponds to the user information on the URL path.
 Only if yes, the page continues to be rendered.
 If not, the user is redirected to index.html and asked to log in to see the other user's page.

+4. **Problem**: Datepicker transmits data in string format which cannot be interpreted later on when retrieved from MongoDB.
+    - **Solution** Using another third party library pandas, it is possible to create timestamps from strings in many date formats, which allows to store them in MongoDB correctly.

+5. **Problem**:

 Bugs that remain unsolved:

 1. **Problem**: Alpha Vantage is limited to 5 API calls per minute, so whenever one user or differente users together try to see their performance charts, API fails to supply data.
 An event handler for these API shortages has to be included soon.
 Specially when many more users start to use the application.
 As a temporary solution, the chart itself was moved from the dashboard to a separate html page to reduce API calls.
 2. **Problem**: Date Picker allows unrealistic date of birth data entries such as dates on the future.
 The application should be limited to users that are at least 18 years old.
 Problem needs to be solved from the Datepicker Javascript in MaterializeCSS.
 3. **Problem**: LoremPixel images are producing very long loading times.
 Code sould be modified to use the stored images in the static directory, instead of loading them every time from the LoremPixel Server.
 Example: Change Profile Image section that loads faster.
+4. **Problem**: Some Tooltips are not coming on the correct time when the BUY/SELL button becomes disabled.
+Working currently with Tutor staff to solve this issue.

 ### Performance